itsarvindhere/Stack/074. Create Maximum Number/Notes.md

 That is, suppose, k = 4 and nums1 = [1,2,3] and nums2 = [1,5,4]

-We can either pick 0 numbers from nums1 and 4 numbers from nums2 -> Invalid since length of nums2 is "3"
+	Pick 0 numbers from nums1 and 4 numbers from nums2 -> Invalid since length of nums2 is "3"
-We can either pick 1 number from nums1 and 3 numbers from nums2 -> [3] and [1,5,4] will be the best combo
+	Pick 1 number from nums1 and 3 numbers from nums2 -> [3] and [1,5,4] will be the best combo
-We can either pick 2 numbers from nums1 and 2 numbers from nums2 -> [2,3] and [5,4] will be the best combo
+	Pick 2 numbers from nums1 and 2 numbers from nums2 -> [2,3] and [5,4] will be the best combo
-We can either pick 3 numbers from nums1 and 1 number from nums2 -> [1,2,3] and [5] will be the best combo
+	Pick 3 numbers from nums1 and 1 number from nums2 -> [1,2,3] and [5] will be the best combo
-We can either pick 4 numbers from nums1 and 0 number from nums2 -> Invalid since length of nums1 is "3"
+	Pick 4 numbers from nums1 and 0 number from nums2 -> Invalid since length of nums1 is "3"

 Hence, for all the valid cases, we will get two lists and those two lists have to be the most optimal ones.